nesanter/recipes/md/shelf-bread.md

 ## Instructions

  1. Combine flour, salt, remaining sugar, and any spices in mixing bowl.
  3. Add warm water and yeast.
 Use dough hook.
+Use spatula to ensure dry ingredients at bottom are fully mixed too.
  4. Cover and let rise for 1 hour.
 Use silicon spatula to gently detach from sides.
  5. Oil cast 12" iron skillet.
 Transfer dough to skillet.
 Top with salt flakes.
+Let rise further, uncovered, while oven preheats.
  6. Optionally, brush with oil.
 Bake for 20 to 30 minutes at 450°F.